How to Remove Embroidery from Shirts, Hats, and More

 Can You Remove Embroidery?

+Yes, you can!
 However, removing embroidery, especially running stitch designs and designs or fonts with small motifs, is time-consuming.
 It takes patience and a steady hand as well.

+And sometimes, embroidery blanks cannot be salvaged.
 For instance, non-forgiving fabrics like leather, velvet, vinyl, and cardstock retain permanent needle holes after embroidery is removed.
 Other delicate fabrics like thin jersey shirts, chiffon, and silk never look the same afterward either.

-Since fixing embroidery mistakes is difficult, I always consider the price of a replacement blank vs. how much time I’d have to spend ripping stitches.
+Since fixing embroidery mistakes is difficult, I always consider the price of a replacement blank vs. how much time I’d have to spend ripping machine embroidery stitches.
 In many cases, I choose to repurpose inexpensive blanks or embroider a patch or applique to cover the embroidery error rather than remove the embroidery.

-How to Remove Embroidery from Shirts, Jackets, Hats, and More
+Tools to Remove Embroidery from Shirts, Jackets, Hats, and More

 how to remove embroidery on shirts

-Errors happen, and also sometimes, embroidery just needs to be removed.
+Sometimes embroidery just needs to be removed.
 Like when I got married and changed my last name on my white coat.
 Or if you change jobs and need to remove a logo from a shirt.

-One thing to remember is if you make a mistake in the middle of stitching and think it can be fixed, keep your fabric in your hoop while removing the embroidered area so you can then pick up embroidering where you left off.
+One thing to remember is if you make a mistake in the middle of stitching and think it can be fixed, keep your fabric in your embroidery hoop while removing the embroidered area so you can then pick up embroidering where you left off.
 Rehooping is very difficult to get perfect results.

 tools for removing embroidery

-1. How to Use Peggy’s Stitch Eraser or DIME Stitch Ripper
+Method 1: Stitch Eraser or Stitch Ripper

 To remove the 5,000 stitches from the canvas, I spent 17 minutes compared to what would have been close to 45 minutes with just a seam ripper or other tool.